lubuntu-team/manual/source/2/2.4/2.4.10/Kvantum-Manager.rst

 How to Launch
 --------------

-To launch Kvantum Manager from the menu :menuselection:`Accessoires --> Kvantum Manager`.
+To launch Kvantum Manager from the menu :menuselection:`Accessoires --> Kvantum Manager` or :menuselection:`Prefrences --> LXQt Settings --> Kvantum Manager`.